January 12, 2018 Weather Forecast

 Hilo

 Today: Scattered showers.
-Mostly cloudy, with a low around 64.
-Light southwest wind.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly after 1pm.
-Widespread haze after 7am.
+Widespread haze.
 Partly sunny, with a high near 78.
-Calm wind becoming east 5 to 9 mph in the afternoon.
-Chance of precipitation is 40%.
+Calm wind becoming east 5 to 8 mph.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers, mainly before 7pm.
+Tonight: Isolated showers.
 Widespread haze.
 Partly cloudy, with a low around 63.
-Calm wind.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+Light and variable wind.
+Chance of precipitation is 20%.

+Tomorrow: Widespread haze.
+Mostly sunny, with a high near 80.
+Calm wind becoming north northeast 5 to 8 mph in the afternoon.

 Kona

-Today: Widespread haze.
-Mostly clear, with a low around 62.
-Calm wind.

-Tonight: Scattered showers after noon.
+Today: Scattered showers after noon.
 Widespread haze.
-Increasing clouds, with a high near 79.
+Mostly sunny, with a high near 79.
 Calm wind becoming west 5 to 8 mph.
-Chance of precipitation is 40%.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Isolated showers before midnight.
+Tonight: Isolated showers before midnight.
 Widespread haze.
 Partly cloudy, with a low around 62.
-Light north wind.
+Light and variable wind.
 Chance of precipitation is 20%.

+Tomorrow: Isolated showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 79.
+Calm wind becoming west southwest around 6 mph.
+Chance of precipitation is 20%.

 Waimea

-Today: Isolated showers.
-Partly cloudy, with a low around 53.
-Light northeast wind.
-Chance of precipitation is 20%.

-Tonight: Scattered showers after noon.
+Today: Scattered showers after 1pm.
 Widespread haze.
 Mostly sunny, with a high near 74.
-Light and variable wind.
-Chance of precipitation is 40%.
+Calm wind becoming west northwest 5 to 7 mph in the afternoon.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Widespread haze.
+Tonight: Scattered showers before 7pm.
+Widespread haze.
 Partly cloudy, with a low around 53.
-Light east northeast wind.
+Light and variable wind becoming east northeast around 5 mph after midnight.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Isolated showers after 1pm.
+Widespread haze.
+Mostly sunny, with a high near 74.
+North northeast wind 6 to 8 mph.
+Chance of precipitation is 20%.

 Kohala

-Today: Scattered showers.
-Partly cloudy, with a low around 46.
-Light east wind.
+Today: Scattered showers, mainly after noon.
+Widespread haze.
+Mostly sunny, with a high near 70.
+Calm wind becoming northwest around 6 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers after noon.
+Tonight: Isolated showers.
 Widespread haze.
+Partly cloudy, with a low around 46.
+Calm wind.
+Chance of precipitation is 20%.

+Tomorrow: Scattered showers after noon.
+Widespread haze.
 Mostly sunny, with a high near 70.
-Calm wind.
+Calm wind becoming east around 6 mph in the afternoon.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Widespread haze.
-Partly cloudy, with a low around 46.
-Calm wind.

 South Point

 Today: Isolated showers.
 Widespread haze.
-Partly cloudy, with a low around 70.
-Northeast wind around 13 mph.
+Mostly sunny, with a high near 80.
+Northeast wind 5 to 8 mph becoming calm in the afternoon.
 Chance of precipitation is 20%.

-Tonight: Scattered showers, mainly after noon.
+Tonight: Isolated showers before midnight.
 Widespread haze.
-Mostly sunny, with a high near 79.
-Northeast wind 5 to 13 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Isolated showers.
-Widespread haze.
-Partly cloudy, with a low around 70.
-Northeast wind around 5 mph becoming calm in the evening.
+Mostly clear, with a low around 70.
+Calm wind becoming east northeast 5 to 7 mph after midnight.
 Chance of precipitation is 20%.

+Tomorrow: Widespread haze.
+Sunny, with a high near 79.
+East wind 7 to 11 mph.

 Puna

 Today: Scattered showers.
-Mostly cloudy, with a low around 62.
-Light west southwest wind.
-Chance of precipitation is 40%.
+Widespread haze.
+Partly sunny, with a high near 77.
+South southeast wind 5 to 8 mph becoming calm in the afternoon.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers.
+Tonight: Isolated showers.
 Widespread haze.
-Mostly cloudy, with a high near 77.
-Calm wind becoming southeast 5 to 8 mph.
-Chance of precipitation is 50%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Isolated showers.
-Widespread haze.
 Partly cloudy, with a low around 61.
-Calm wind becoming northwest around 5 mph after midnight.
+Calm wind becoming west around 5 mph after midnight.
 Chance of precipitation is 20%.

+Tomorrow: Isolated showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 78.
+West wind 5 to 9 mph becoming north northeast in the morning.
+Chance of precipitation is 20%.

 Waikoloa

-Today: Mostly clear, with a low around 62.
-South southeast wind around 5 mph.

-Tonight: Scattered showers after noon.
+Today: Scattered showers after noon.
 Widespread haze.
-Increasing clouds, with a high near 80.
-Calm wind becoming west northwest 5 to 7 mph.
-Chance of precipitation is 40%.
+Mostly sunny, with a high near 80.
+Calm wind becoming west northwest 5 to 8 mph.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Widespread haze.
+Mostly clear, with a low around 62.
+Calm wind becoming east southeast around 6 mph in the evening.

 Tomorrow: Widespread haze.
-Mostly clear, with a low around 62.
-Calm wind.

-Easterly winds around the Big Island will push clouds and showers over the windward slopes overnight.
-Otherwise, a weak pressure pattern across the islands will allow daytime sea breezes and nighttime land breezes to prevail through Saturday night.
-Expect afternoon clouds with isolated showers, clear nights and sunny mornings.
-Trade winds will build back across the state starting Sunday, then strengthen through the first half of next week, becoming quite strong by midweek.
-Windward and mauka showers may become more frequent around Tuesday as the trades increase.
+Mostly sunny, with a high near 80.
+East southeast wind 5 to 8 mph becoming northwest in the morning.

 Data Courtesy of NOAA.gov